Singularity and regularity of the critical 2D Stochastic Heat Flow: Introduction

 The Critical 2D SHF is an interesting object with a rich structure (see the recent review \cite{CSZ24}).
 However, its fine properties have not yet been explored.
 The purpose of this paper is to initiate the study of its spatial characteristics.
 Consider the Critical 2D SHF $\mathscr{Z}_{t}^\theta(\dd x)$ started from the Lebesgue measure $\mathscr{Z}_{0}^\theta(\dd x)=\dd x$.
 We will prove the following results: For every $\theta\in \R$ and $t>0$, almost surely, \begin{itemize} \item $\mathscr{Z}_{t}^\theta(\dd x)$ is singular with respect to the Lebesgue measure (Theorem~\ref{th:singularity-SHF}); \item $\mathscr{Z}_{t}^\theta(\dd x)$ barely fails to be a function in the sense that it is in the negative H\"older spaces $C^{-\epsilon}$ for every $\epsilon>0$ (Theorem~\ref{th:regularity-SHF}), and hence contains no atoms. \end{itemize} Moreover, we show that \begin{itemize} \item $\mathscr{Z}_{t}^\theta(\dd x)$ converges in law to the $0$ measure as $t\to\infty$, in the sense that the mass assigned to any finite ball converges to $0$ in probability (Theorem~\ref{th:long-time-SHF}). \end{itemize} The almost surely singularity of $\mathscr{Z}_{t}^\theta(\dd x)$ is a consequence of the result that: \begin{itemize} \item The mass density $\frac{1}{|B(x, \delta)|} \mathscr{Z}_{t}^\theta(B(x, \delta))$ on a ball $B(x, \delta)$ of shrinking radius $\delta\downarrow 0$ converges to a log-normal limit, if the disorder strength parameter $\theta=\theta(\delta)\to -\infty$ at a suitable rate (Theorem~\ref{th:log-normality-SHF}). \end{itemize} This is obtained by proving an analogous result (Theorem~\ref{th:log-normality}) for the averaged partition function of the directed polymer model in the so-called {\em quasi-critical regime}, which was introduced in \cite{CCR23} as an interpolation between the sub-critical and critical regimes of the 2D directed polymer model.
 We remark that the directed polymer model is a very interesting and important disordered system on its own \cite{C17, Z24}, and the Critical 2D SHF was first constructed in \cite{CSZ23a} as the unique limit of 2D directed polymer partition functions in the critical regime.

-The proof of Theorem~\ref{th:log-normality} constitutes the bulk of this paper and is accomplished via an approximate multiplicative, multi-scale decomposition of the polymer partition function, see \eqref{eq:decomp}, followed by applying the martingale central limit theorem.
-Along the way, we derive a \emph{general hypercontractive bound} on the higher moments of the averaged polymer partition function in terms of its second moment (Theorem~\ref{th:genmombou}), valid in both the quasi-critical and critical regimes.
+The proof of Theorem~\ref{th:log-normality} constitutes the bulk of this paper and is accomplished via an approximate \emph{multiplicative, multi-scale decomposition of the polymer partition function}, see \eqref{eq:decomp}.
+Similar decompositions have also been applied in the sub-critical regime \cite{CD24,CNZ25}.
+The novelty of our contribution is that we push such a decomposition to the quasi-critical regime, up to the onset of criticality, setting the foundations for understanding fine properties of the SHF.
+Along the way, we derive a \emph{general hypercontractive bound} on the higher moments of the averaged polymer partition function in terms of its second moment (Theorem~\ref{th:genmombou}), valid in all regimes up to criticality.

 For the rest of the introduction, we will first recall the construction and basic properties of the Critical 2D Stochastic Heat Flow.
 Our main results for the Critical 2D SHF and the directed polymer model will then be stated in Section~\ref{S:newSHF} and~\ref{sec:DPRM} respectively.
 In Section~\ref{S:mom}, we will formulate the hypercontractive moment bound mentioned above.
 Lastly in Section~\ref{S:ext}, we explain how limiting properties of the Critical 2D SHF as the disorder parameter $\theta\downarrow -\infty$ can always be analysed by studying the directed polymer partition functions in the quasi-critical regime.